• Skip to primary navigation

 Sweet & Spicy Peach Habanero Jam Recipe

 Disclosure: This Peach Habanero Jam recipe has been sponsored by the Washington State Fruit Commission.
-I received a box of Washington State Peaches to help me create this canning recipe as part of this years Canbassador program.
+I received a box of Washington State Peaches to help me create this canning recipe as part of the Canbassador program.

 It has been a hot and spicy canning season here at Flour On My Face.
 You may have seen the Cherry Habanero Jam I made a while back with sweet cherries from the Washington State Fruit Commission.
 If you love pepper jam you have got to make it!